 Should I tell you a dirty, truly geeky secret?
 I kinda got a kick out of the Mad Max themed video Unleash The Archers released with their 2015 screamo Time Stands Still.
 Even if I just could not really get warm with this particular record in general.
 The yodeling and aimless speed crimes were just too bad.

 This is the reason why their newest album Apex from 2017 kept on sitting neatly in the review queue.
 Now, as we just waded into disaster with another unrelated record, we thought to just go ahead and create some additional anxiety.
 And there are more records to dissect in this terrifying 2017 list of the lost.
 So stay tuned.

 But – in truth – I am pretty smitten with Apex.

 This time around the band introduced a fantasy theme so very typical to Power Metal.
-Something involving epic feuds, matriarchs and nasty business, like cleansing of bloodlines.
+Something involving epic feuds, matriarchs, and nasty business, like the cleansing of bloodlines.